New & Used Acura NSX: In Depth

 In the late 2000s, Honda began to toy with the idea of an NSX replacement, and went far in developing a V-10-powered successor.
 It scuttled the plan as the 2008 recession began, but recasting its efforts as part of a plan to turn around the Acura division, it approved a new NSX concept, which took its bow at the 2012 Detroit auto show.

 This time, the Acura NSX is said to be on a steady track for production, with development taking place at Honda's American engineering arm in Ohio.
-The new concept car--which should translate into the final production version largely intact--offered a new direct-injected V-6 with a dual-clutch transmission and a built-in electric motor as well as motors on the front axle, which makes the NSX a through-the-road hybrid--one in which the electric motor can be used at the front wheels to provide all-wheel drive.
+The new concept car--which should translate into the final production version largely intact--offers a new direct-injected V-6 with a dual-clutch transmission and a built-in electric motor as well as motors on the front axle, which makes the NSX a through-the-road hybrid of sorts--one in which the electric motors can be used at the front wheels to provide all-wheel drive.
 The same basic setup is found on Acura's new RLX luxury flagship sedan, although the four-door instead has its engine and transmission mounted up front, with the extra electric motors providing torque vectoring and all-wheel-drive functions at the rear axle.

 The new NSX will measure 170.5 inches long, 74.6 inches wide, 45.7 inches tall, on a 101.4-inch wheelbase.
 That compares with the original car's 174.2-inch overall length, 99.6-inch wheelbase, 46.1-inch height, and 71.3-inch width.

 Production is expected to begin on the new Acura NSX no later than 2015.

 Acura NSX II concept - 2013 Detroit Auto ShowEnlarge Photo